 The following safety measures are mandatory:

-Gas Safety (Installations and Use) Regulations 1998
+Gas Safe (Installations and Use) (Amendment) Regulations 2018

 If you have gas in your property, i.e. boiler, gas oven, hob or gas fire; then you will need to ensure that the appliance is maintained in a safe condition and checked by a Gas Safe registered engineer and a safety certificate issued every 12 months.

-Smoke and Carbon Monoxide Alarms
+Smoke and Carbon Monoxide Alarms (Amendment) Regulations 2022

 Every floor in your property must have a working smoke alarm and a carbon monoxide alarm in each room where there is a solid fuel based appliance.

-Safety Measures
+Safety Measures and Recommendations

 We strongly recommend you obtain these remaining safety measures, as by signing a Tenancy Agreement, you are committing to supply a safe property: